-You can send messages using UconnectTM Phone.
+You can send messages using Uconnect® Phone.
 To send a new message:

-- Press the button. - After the "Ready" prompt and the following beep, say - "SMS Send" or "Send Message." • You can either say the message you wish to send or say number of the person you wish to send the message to.
+- Press the button. - After the "Ready" prompt and the following beep, say "SMS Send" or "Send Message." - You can either say the message you wish to send or say "List Messages."

-"List Messages."
 There are 20 preset messages.

-To send a message, press the ( VR button while the system is listing the message and say "Send."
+To send a message, press the www button while the system is listing the message and say "Send."

-UconnectTM Phone will prompt you to say the name or
+Uconnect® Phone will prompt you to say the name or number of the person you wish to send the message to.